Preparing Your Business:

 The Association of Bay Area Governments has maps that predict potential earthquake damage and road closures for different faults.
 Also included is information on other natural hazards such as fire, floods and landslides as well as a section for kids.

-The National Weather Service website provides information on weather warnings and forecasts.
+The National Weather Service provides information on weather warnings and forecasts.

-The Dept. of Homeland Security link to their “National Response Plan“.
+The Dept. of Homeland Security’s “National Response Plan“.